oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Internet connectivity | Domain controllers must have internet connectivity | Domain controllers which will have Defender for Identity sensors installed, must have internet connectivity to the Defender for Identity Cloud Service. <br>Defender for Identity sensors support the use of a web proxy / WPAD for internet connectivity.
 Directory service accounts | A standard AD user account & password<br><br>A group Managed Service Account (gMSA) | If the organisation environment consists of Windows Server 2008 R2 SP1 domain controllers a standard AD user account and password is required with read access to all objects in the monitored domains.<br><br>If organisation environment consists of Windows Server 2012 or above domain controllers than a group Managed Service Account (gMSA) is required with read access to all objects in the monitored domain.<br><br>If the organisation environment consists of a mixture of domain controller operating system versions, then a combination of group Managed Service Account (gMSA) and Standard user account is required.
 See [Microsoft Defender for Identity prerequisites](https://learn.microsoft.com/en-au/defender-for-identity/prerequisites).
 Network Name Resolution (NNR) | Reverse DNS lookup and one other method (listed above) | This is the minimum NNR requirement for Defender for Identity.
 Microsoft recommends using all of the above-mentioned resolution methods available within organisation environment.
-Deleted Objects container permissions | Read-only | Microsoft recommends users should have read-only permissions assigned on the [Deleted objects container](https://learn.microsoft.com/en-au/defender-for-identity/directory-service-accounts#permissions-required-for-the-dsa) to allow Defender for Identity to detect user deletions from the Agencies Active Directory.
+Deleted Objects container permissions | Read-only | Microsoft recommends users should have read-only permissions assigned on the [Deleted objects container](https://learn.microsoft.com/en-au/defender-for-identity/directory-service-accounts#permissions-required-for-the-dsa) to allow Defender for Identity to detect user deletions from the Organisations Active Directory.

 #### Role groups